rashansmith/Spring-To-Quarkus-Spring/Readme.md

 The application manages the concept of a **Survey Group**.
 This represents the target of surveys for a Red Hat consulting project, the skills required to complete the project, and the employee assigned to the project.

 ## API Definition
 This service is built in a contract-first manner.
-You can find the API definition hosted at <TBD>.
+You can find the API definition hosted at https://studio.apicur.io/apis/26569.

 ### Technologies